embEDUx/documentation/src/background/design.md

 The choice of the container management software still needs to be evaluated, but in favor of popularity Docker should be the main candidate.

+# Extensibility
+Adding support for additional hardware platforms must be simple.
+The user should not be forced to have a complete understanding of the **embEDUx** build system to be able to add his platform.
+One way to look at extensibility is to already take the initial setup into account, where the hardware platforms are practically added too, just to a zero-base.
+Designing this step to be as easy as possible, will allow to extend the system as easy as possible.
+Therefore, this criteria is moved over to the [setup process](setup-process).

 # Setup Process
 The buildserver will undoubtedly be a complex structure of software components.
 To make the setup as easy as possible it should be automated as far as possible.

-## Setup Parameters
+## Required Setup Parameters
-Setup parameters are essential to the configuration of the buildserver.
+The administrator should only have to configure the parameters that can't possibly be known upfront, or are not convenient to be predefined.
+At this point, these parameters include

-* Buildserver Target Machine
+* Buildserver Machine Address

     The target machine shall by default run all containers that belong to the buildsystem

+* Authentication credentials between system components

+    While this could in general be generated randomly, it is chosen to let the user set the credentials for system internal communication.

+* Authentication credentials between the system components and the users

+    Default usernames and passwords are possible security holes, and should not be provided by the setuproutine.

+## Default Setup Parameters
+All other setup parameters should be provided as defaults by the setuproutine.

 * Target Platform and Architectures

     The platform names and their corresponding architecture.
 The architectures will be supported as build targets.
+By default, all tested platforms will be available as supported.
+The user is not forced to use them, but it is useful to already have working examples in the local installation.

+## Configuration Generation From Templates
+The user-provided and default setup parameters should be used to generate the configuration files for the buildsystem.
+For commonly used changes, the generator can be extended and can be utilized by beginners immediately.
+Advanced users will still be able to modify the template if necessary.

-## Automation
+## Language Choice
-Any scripting language can be used and there's no chosen preference as of this point.
-TODO Stefan
+The setuproutine should be automated using an appropriate programming or scripting language.
+The candidates for the task are:

+* Shell
+* Python
+* Ansible

+The criteria must include:

+* Reusable components availability
+* Code readability
-# Extensibility
+* Extensibility
-Adding support for additional hardware platforms must be simple.
-The user should not be forced to have a complete understanding of the **embEDUx** build system to be able to add his platform.
-However the complexity of the system, requires the user to have a fair overview of the **embEDUx** components and how these work together in order to build the products.
+* Templating features

 # Overall System Design
 [![](background/design/img/design.png)](background/design/img/design.png)